iqual-ch/drupal-platform/docs/automation.md

 </details>

 > In the GitHub web UI you have to make sure to escape double-quotes (e.g. `{\"operations\": [{\"action\": \"config:export\"}]}`).

+## Config Pull

+Pulls the remote environments' Drupal configuration without fully deploying a environment locally.
+This works by running a `drush config:pull` and commiting directly to the branch that the workflow was triggered on.

+* Workflow: `config-pull.yml`
+* Runs on:
+   * Manual dispatch
+   * Call from other workflow

+* Inputs
+  * Environment: Config pull source (Default: SPOT)

+> [!WARNING]
+> This workflow will lead to deployments since it pulls configuration from the specified source of truth and commit it to the selected branch (e.g. `main` and thus production).

 ## Testing